calvinalvin/alexa-speechlet/README.md

 // output:
 // Hi my name is Alexa.<s>I have a secret to tell you</s><amazon:effect name="whispered">I'm not a real human</amazon:effect>

+// then emit with alexa-sdk
+// this.emit(':tell', ssml);
 ```

 ##### Remember to call output()